Sean-McRae/OAuthv1---Signing-Burp-Extension-/README.md

 The purpose of this extension is to provide additional authentication methods that are not natively supported by Burp Suite.
-Currently, this tool only supports OAuth v1 but will eventually include AWS Signing (Signature Version 4).
+Currently, this tool only supports OAuth v1.

 ## Issues and Enhancements